 We are already in Antigua, courtesy of our acquisition of AirBox, which had been operating there for quite some time.
 As we deploy initial capabilities into the field, our primary focus is on the US.
 It’s been a decade in the making, and we are ready to go!

-The global market for wood coatings is set to advance in value at a CAGR of 4.02% ..
+The global market for cosmetic bioactive ingredients is expected to advance at a C..